Keyri-Co/xray/readme.md

 let info = await xray.scan(
-    data.eventType, // The type of event: Login, Signup, Visits, Access data.userId, // The id of the user in your system data.yourPublicEcdhKey // This comes from our dashboard and is used to identify you and as an encryption key );
+    data.eventType, // The type of event: Login, Signup, Visits, Access data.userId, // The id of the user in your system data.yourPublicEcdhKey, // This comes from our dashboard and is used to identify you and as an encryption key 5_000  // Optional Timeout.
+If nothing happens before this, an error is returned );

 // Do something useful with the data